Skip to main content

 Parameter nameDefault valueDescription

-Loading typeReplaceDetermines whether to keep previously loaded proxies or not, Add - always adds new proxies to the general list, Replace - replaces old proxies with newly loaded ones
+Loading typeReplaceDetermines whether to keep previously loaded proxies or not: Add - always adds new proxies to the general list, Replace - replaces old proxies with new loaded ones

 Load threads count5Number of threads for loading proxies from sites

-Load interval30Interval between complete re-checking of the list of sites
+Load interval30Interval between full re-checks of the site list

-Load timeout30Timeout for a request to the proxy site
+Load timeout30Timeout for a request to a site with proxies

-Load max size524288Maximum size of the page with proxies, if the page is larger, it is trimmed to the specified size
+Load max size524288Maximum size of a page with proxies; if the page is larger, it is trimmed to the specified size

 Load limit count0Limit on the number of loaded proxies, 0 to disable

 No check proxiesAllows disabling proxy checking.
-All loaded proxies are automatically considered live
+All loaded proxies are automatically considered alive

-Proxies typeHTTP, SOCKS5Selection of which proxy types to check and in what order; if both HTTP and SOCKS are specified, upon failed check with HTTP the proxy will be re-checked with SOCKS protocol
+Proxies typeHTTP, SOCKS5Selection of which proxy types to check and in what sequence; if both HTTP and SOCKS are specified, then upon a failed HTTP check, the proxy will be re-checked for the SOCKS protocol

 Check threads15Number of threads for checking proxies

-Check urlhttp://work.a-poster.info:25000/Link to the proxy checking script; currently, checking is done through the scraper server, this behavior may change in the future
+Check urlhttp://work.a-poster.info:25000/Link to the proxy check script; currently, checking is performed via the parser server, this behavior may change in the future

-Check interval30Interval between complete re-checks of all proxies
+Check interval30Interval between full re-checks of all proxies

 Check timeout5Proxy timeout

-Check max size5120Maximum size of the page to download when checking proxies
+Check max size5120Maximum size of the downloaded page during proxy checking

 Check anonymousCheck proxies for anonymity; if selected, External IP must be specified

-Exclude from "All"By default, in each scraper, the proxy checker is set to "All", meaning all available proxy checkers are used.
-If this option is enabled, the proxy checker will be excluded from All.
+Exclude from "All"By default, "All" is selected as the proxy checker in each parser, meaning all available proxy checkers are used.
+If the option is enabled, the proxy checker will be excluded from All.

-Save alive proxies to fileNoSave live proxies to the file files/proxy/alive.txt
+Save alive proxies to fileNoSave alive proxies to the file files/proxy/alive.txt

-Use proxy authorizationUse authorization for proxies via login/password
+Use proxy authorizationUse authorization for proxies by login\password

 Authorization loginLogin for authorization